Strength & Power Training Methods

-The next variables to manage when building your strength workouts are volume and intensity.
+The next variables to manage when building your strength training for SOF selection prep are volume and intensity.
 However, volume is really the only variable to consider since intensity is dictated by the adaptation you are targeting.
 For example, if you’re lifting at 90% of your one-rep max, the only capability you’re targeting is strength.

 However, all capabilities can be developed in a range.
 For example, extensive strength and hypertrophy methods (high volume) tend to fall between 60-75% of your one-rep max.
 Extensive, or max strength methods fall between 75-100% of your one-rep max.

 With strength work, the lower the intensity the more volume you can recover from and adapt to; thus in most cases it’s helpful to adjust intensity within the range that allows you to program more total work.
 Each of the methods below provides a general range and example for both intensity and volume.
 Remember that performance is idiosyncratic – while guidelines are helpful, you need to adjust based on objective and subjective feedback.
 Keep this in mind when creating training programs for yourself or others.